Arnhem Weavers Workshop

 women who have lived on their ancestral

-homelands for most of their
+homelands for most of their daily

-lives daily spin and weave articles
+lives spinning and weaving articles

 that they need for